denten-books/plain-text/main.md

 comprehension.
 There no winners in such an arm race between footnotes, only eventual irrelevance.

+Non-positivistic disciplines like literary studies lack a methodology for definitively settling any research program.
+For this reason, citation patterns in the humanities journals privilege well-established sources [@tenen2014-displacement], where the sciences will usually defer to the "last word" on any given question.
+Without robust mechanisms for condensing and for pruning accepted knowledge the archive expands precipitously.
+Its combined weight necessarily devalues the literature of the present, creating a curious kind of a gap in contemporary material.
+A "modernist" in literary studies denotes a specialist who works on documents which are now over a century old.
+And most departments of literature cover only a limited range of best-sellers from the "post WWII period."
+A competent modernist can likely name dozen or so contemporaneous literary movements emerging at the turn of the twentieth century.
+Few in our field can name more than a handful at the turn of the twenty-first.[^ln12-survey]

 The logic Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary distinction-making, which before Said denied writers like Naguib Mahfouz and musicians like Duke Ellington a place in the curriculum.
 The